voodoo12345/credits-docs/source/faq.rst

 Credits Core is a software framework for building DLT based applications.
 It is a developer tool designed to help developers build applications using Distributed Ledger Technology.
-It has an underlying blockchain data structure in strict technical definition, but is not meant to be a public ledger like Bitcoin or Ethereum.
+It has an underlying blockchain data structure in strict technical definition but is not meant to be a public ledger like Bitcoin or Ethereum.
 It is designed primarily for building applications with private permissioned blockchains.